 But one particular comment of his caused his followers some consternation.
-He admitted that every civilization has an “inherited conglomerate” of thoughts and ideas that should not really be questioned, even though they cannot be “proven” in the usual sense of the world.
-When society starts to question them, when they lose confidence in the conglomerate, they lose a common language and purpose and begin to fracture.
+He admitted that every civilization has an “inherited conglomerate” of thoughts and ideas that should not be questioned, even though they cannot be “proven” in the usual sense of the word.
+When society starts to try and dissect this inherited tradition, when they lose confidence in the conglomerate, they lose a common language and purpose and begin to fracture.
 He defended, for example, the teaching of Christianity in Britain’s state schools because

 the religious–and what is more–the ethical emotions of the English people are rooted in the Christian writings, especially the Gospels, some of the epistles, and books like the Imitation and Pilgrim’s Progress.
 The situation must be accepted.

 It was that “must” that particularly bothered people.
-What did he truly believe, and was rationality a religion in itself, or not?*
+What did he truly believe? was rationality in itself a religion?*

 Murray saw the emancipatory movements of the 19th century and often supported them.
 But, he remained apparently torn about this in his later years, for he saw that the collapse of traditional Europe after W.W.
 I did not lead to more freedom as expected, but much less freedom for millions due to the rise of totalitarianism in Italy, Germany, and Russia.